-New Hampshire Abolishes Death Penalty, As Lawmakers Override Governor's Veto
+New Hampshire Abolishes Death Penalty As Lawmakers Override Governor's Veto

 The issue was not decidedly along strictly partisan lines.
 While Sununu said he opposed the repeal, another Republican, state Sen. Harold French, has backed the bill, saying last month that it would be a "misdeed" to keep the death penalty in effect.

-"As I get older I realized for a fact we're actually all on death row and it's just a matter of time before our names get called," French said, explaining his support to abolish capital punishment.
+"As I get older, I realized for a fact we're actually all on death row and it's just a matter of time before our names get called," French said, explaining his support to abolish capital punishment.

 French said he had been moved by the testimony of people who spoke out against the death penalty — a sentiment that was echoed Thursday by state Sen. Martha Hennessey, a Democrat from Hanover.